Frequently Asked Questions

-To find out more about water leaks please click here
+To find out more about water leaks please click here.

-How do I know my water meter is recording correctly?Our Metering Team regularly inspect water meters as part of the reading process and also monitor if there is a large increase or decrease in water consumption, compared with previous readings.
+Our Metering Team regularly inspects water meters as part of the reading process and monitors if there is a large increase or decrease in water consumption compared with previous readings.

-Why is my water discoloured and is it harmful?The colour of water can change if work is being undertaken on mains pipework and the ground is disturbed during repair work – particularly if the pipe work is old.
-In the first instance we recommend that you open your taps and let the water run for approximately 3o minutes, as this will often clear any discoloured water that may be ‘sat’ in the water system.
-If this does not make any difference please contact Customer Services so that we can advise your further.
+The colour of water can change if work is being undertaken on mains pipework and the ground is disturbed during repair work – particularly if the pipe work is old.
+In the first instance, we recommend that you open your taps and let the water run for approximately 30 minutes, as this will often clear any discoloured water that may be ‘sat’ in the water system.
+If this does not make any difference, please contact our Customer advisors.

-Why does my water have an unusual taste?If you feel your water has an unusual taste we can organise for the Laboratory to take a water sample and carry out a test as required.
+If you feel your water has an unusual taste, we can organise for the Laboratory to take a water sample and carry out a test as required.

 Please refer to the FAQs on the Water Quality section here.

-You can find out more information about moving property here
+You can find out more information about moving property here.

-What’s the distance around Queen’s Valley?There are several walking routes around Queen’s Valley Reservoir, the full circuit is 1.9miles (3.1km) – Click here to find out more and see the walking routes
+There are several walking routes around Queen’s Valley Reservoir, the full circuit is 1.9 miles (3.1 km) – click here to find out more and see the walking routes.

 PFASs are man-made chemicals not naturally found in the environment.
 PFASs (poly and perfluoroalkyl substances, which include PFOS and PFOA) are a group of more than 4,000 different chemicals that are found everywhere in our homes and everyday products.
 No issues have been identified with the public water supply in Jersey relating to PFAS.